kiewic/PowerBI-WaffleChart/Tutorial/DataBinding.md

     ]
 ```

-For  more information, see the section about [Data View Mapping](../Capabilities/DataViewMappings.md)
+For more information, see the section about [Data View Mapping](../Capabilities/DataViewMappings.md).

-## Defining and Using Visual Transform
+## Defining and Using `visualTransform`
 DataView is the structure that PowerBI provides to your visual and it contains the queried data to be visualized.
 However, DataView provides your data in different forms such as categorical and table forms.
 In this instance we're building a categorical visual and we will only need the use the categorical property on the DataView.

 Defining visualTransform will allow you to convert DataView into a view model your visual will use.
+IVisualHost is required because when defining individual data points, you will want to assign colors and selection to them.

 ```typescript
 /**